dvarilek/filament-table-select/README.md

 <br>

 To avoid confusion, the original suffix create option action is hidden when using the action in Selection modal.
-To display both actions, use the 'createOptionActionOnlyVisibleInSelectionModal' method.
+To display both actions, use the `createOptionActionOnlyVisibleInSelectionModal()` method.

 ```php
 use Dvarilek\FilamentTableSelect\Components\View\TableSelect;